 The Torah adds a deeper dimension: "You shall not hide yourself from it."
-This precludes the option of ignoring it and going along your merry way.
+This precludes the option of pretending not to see it and going along our merry way.

-Once you find an object, you’ll need to post signs in the area (or on Craigslist), and ask around for who may have lost such a thing.
-As an example, you would publicize: "Briefcase found on July 1st on Brookville Drive.
+In practical terms, this means posting signs around the neighborhood, and asking around for who may have lost such a thing.
+As an example, we would publicize: "Briefcase found on July 1st on Brookville Drive.
 To claim it, call 555-1234."

-The key is to divulge enough information about the object so the owner will know it refers to him, but not too much information that someone could unscrupulously come and claim the object.
-Whoever calls to claim the briefcase would be required to give a “siman” – e.g. basic identifying marks like color, size, and perhaps some of the contents.
+The key is to divulge enough information about the object so that the owner will know it refers to him, but not too much that someone could unscrupulously come and falsely claim the object.
+Whoever calls to claim the briefcase would be required to provide a basic description (color, size) and perhaps identify some of the contents.
 In this way, we are certain that the object is properly returned.

 Through careful observance of the mitzvah, Rabbi Chanina had multiplied the wealth of the original owner of the chickens.
 By the time the man came to stake his claim, he was the proud owner of an entire herd of goats.